Formula Amount By Baby's Age And Weight: How Much Is Enough

 Similar to adults and children, babies have different appetites.
 Some babies require only a small amount of milk while others tend to drink large volumes in a day.
 Some babies stop feeding when they are full while others still continue to suckle to the point of overfeeding.
 Because of these differences, it makes it really hard for parents to gauge how much formula their children are nutritionally required to consume.

-Deciphering how much formula your baby needs may seem confusing and complicated, but with the help of this guide, you should be able to determine if your baby is getting enough or less of what is required.
+If that sounds like you, and deciphering exactly how much formula your baby needs is confusing and complicated, here’s some help.
+With our quick guide, you should be able to determine if your baby is getting enough or less of what is required.
+But of course, the best option is to first…

 The best thing to do when you are unsure on how much to feed your baby is to visit a paediatrician.
 By assessing your child’s age, weight and height, the doctor can guide you on how much formula your baby needs per month.